nikhiljain217/T9-hacks/README.md

-# T9Hacks  -  Accident Analyser
+# T9Hacks  -  Data Saves life

 ## Project Details

-**Accident Analyser** is a tool which allow's user to get insight from state's safe roads and non-safe roads.
+**Data Saves life** is a tool which allow's user to get insight from state's safe roads and non-safe roads.
 It provides detailed information about type of accident and road safety index.
 User can plan their road trip based on the safety index of the route

 ## Technology Stack